Romare Bearden: Legacy

 Bearden's home in Harlem, New York is a Historic Landmark Preservation site.

 In 2004, the Metropolitan Museum of Art exhibited Romare Bearden at the Met, drawing on works in the Metropolitan Museum of Art collection including his 1971 The Block.

 DC Moore Gallery currently represents the estate of Romare Bearden.
 The first exhibition of his works at the gallery was in September 2008.
 In 2014-15, Columbia University hosted a major Smithsonian Institution travelling exhibition of Bearden's work and an accompanying series of lectures, readings, performances, and other events celebrating the artist.
 On display at the Miriam and Ira D. Wallach Gallery on Columbia's Morningside campus, and also at Columbia's Global Centers in Paris and Istanbul, Romare Bearden: A Black Odyssey focused on the cycle of collages and watercolors Bearden completed in 1977 based on Homer's epic poem, The Odyssey.

+Playwright August Wilson was inspired by Bearden's collages and saw his own working process as similar to that of a collagist piecing together representations of Black life.
+Bearden's Mill Hand's Lunch Bucket became the inspiration for the character of Herald Loomis in Joe Turner's Come and Gone.

 For a 2005 U.S. postal stamp sheet commemorating ten important milestones of the Civil Rights Movement, Beardon's 1984 lithograph "The Lamp" was selected to illustrate the 1954 Brown v.
 Board of Education Supreme Court decision.

 In 2011, the U.S. Postal Service released a set of Forever stamps featuring four of Bearden's paintings during a first-day-of-issuance ceremony at the Schomburg Center for Research in Black Culture.